jam1garner/pangxie-loader/README.md

 A crabby modloader for Spelunky 2 on the Switch.

+Only supports Switch version 1.25, but significantly motivated and skilled parties could quite easily port to new versions by updating the offset on `src/lib.rs` line 65.

 Latest downloads can be found in [Releases](https://github.com/jam1garner/pangxie-loader/releases).

 ## Build From Source